The Alpha and the Omega

 A Star of Stars in Genesis 1.1 (Mas.)

-A few years ago I noticed that if we sum the first and central words then sum the rest, we have two numbers, 1314 and 1387, both of which are divisible by 73, and from which a compound Star of David can be created.
+The standard value of Genesis 1.1 is 2701, or 37 x 73.
+Significantly, both factors are hexagram numbers.
+In 2014 I noticed that if we sum the first and central words then sum the rest, we have two numbers, 1314 and 1387, both of which are divisible by 73, and from which a compound Star of David can be created.
 This is displayed below, along with the first verse of the Hebrew Bible, from where it shines.

 This compound star represents hexagram 37, the very figure which has been found to be so deeply encoded within the Hebrew Bible's first verse.
-The number 37 is also central to the New Bible Code - for example, it is the 'seed' figure at the centre of the Creation Snowflake - which evidence that the same hand encoded both Hebrew and NIV Bibles.
+The number 37 is also central to the New Bible Code - for example, it is the reduced values of 'The Lord' and 'Spirit' and is the 'seed' figure at the centre of the Creation Snowflake - part of the evidence I've found that the same hand encoded both Hebrew and NIV Bibles.

 Trefoils in Genesis 1.1 (MT)

-Significant Numbers Derived From Genesis 1.1 (Mas.)
+Some Significant Numbers Derived From Genesis 1.1 (Mas.)